Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 The Graduate School requires a final comprehensive evaluation for all students in each master’s program.
 The comprehensive evaluation is most often administered in the semester of intended graduation.
 This should be in a format most appropriate to the major field.
 At departmental discretion, the evaluation format may differ for thesis and nonthesis or professional and predoctoral students.
 The final evaluation should require a synthesis and application of knowledge acquired during the course of study and research leading to the master’s degree.

-A student is eligible to undergo evaluation only after having been admitted to candidacy by the graduate dean.
-As soon as possible after the evaluation, a report of the outcome should be sent electronically to the graduate dean via the Enrollment Services SharePoint site.
-A student who does not receive a satisfactory evaluation may be assessed once again after an interval of at least four months.
+A student is eligible to undergo evaluation only after having been admitted to candidacy by the Graduate Dean.
+As soon as possible after the evaluation, a report of the outcome should be sent electronically to the Graduate Dean via the Enrollment Services portal.
+A student who does not receive a satisfactory evaluation may be reassessed according to the policy of the program concerned.
 At the discretion of the program concerned, a student who receives a satisfactory evaluation but who does not graduate within 12 months may be required to repeat the assessment.
+Failure to pass the evaluation will result in dismissal.
 Appeals for comprehensive evaluation decisions are covered under Operating Policy 64.07.

 The degree requirements set forth here are in addition to those stated in the “Enrollment” section of the Graduate School catalog text.